Sanitary Ware Coating Automation

 - 200–400% throughput increase vs manual application

-- full traceability for automotive OEM quality requirements
+- full traceability for sanitary ware quality records

-Outcomes depend on coating material, component geometry, and cleanroom classification.
+Outcomes depend on coating material, component geometry, and paint booth classification.

 Further reading: How to Choose a Paint Robot · Robotic Painting Cost Guide